top of page

 Cord is not intended for children under 13, and we do not knowingly collect personal information from children.

-9) Changes
+9) Changes to This Policy

 10) Contact

-For privacy inquiries: cordmessaging[a]protonmail.ch
+For privacy inquiries: cordmessaging[a]protonmail.com

 bottom of page